xpavlic4/book-extracts/sports/golf/fitness/the 18strong podcast/README.md

+# 136 short game with stan utley

+If you use your arms to accelerate the club in chipping, it is impossible to chip well.
+The best putters have short follow-through.

 # 135 Big Screen interview
 # 134 golf channel guy

 85% of golfers do not take any lessons.
 As you think you become.